pixee/codemodder-specs/spec.md

             "sha1" : "2F5A14..." // hash representing the artifact
           }
        ],
+       "filesScanned" : ["/path/to/include.java", "/path/to/included_file.jsp"], // the files scanned by the tool given the configuration
-       "includes" : ["/path/to/include.java"], // the files specifically included in the scan "excludes" : ["/path/to/exclude.js:52"] // the files specifically excluded in the scan },
+       "filesIgnored" : ["/path/to/exclude.java", "/path/to/excluded_file.jsp"], // the files not scanned by the tool given the configuration
-    "fileExtensionsScanned" : [ // describes what types of files were scanned {"extension" :  "java", "count" :  "156"},
-      {"extension" :  "js", "count" :  "7"},
-      {"extension" :  "xml", "count" :  "128"}
-    ],
+    },
     "failedFiles" : [
       "/foo/failed.java"
     ]